AleksVap/digitalpreservation-dmp/README.md

 # Correlating Alcohol Consumption and UFO Sightings in the USA

-The code in this repository explores the connection between the alcohol consumption per capita and the number of ufo sightings in the USA.
+This experiment aims to explore the connection between the alcohol consumption per capita and the number of ufo sightings in the USA.

 ## Prerequisites